 Most nurseries and schools will not allow a child with impetigo to attend until 48 hours after antibiotic treatment has started or the after the sores have stopped blistering or crusting.

 In rare cases, impetigo can lead to some scarring.
 However, this is usually when the blisters and sores have not been able to heal due to persistent scratching or picking of the scab.
 Obviously this can be a problem as impetigo is typically itchy and it can be difficult for young child to stop themselves from scratching.
-If your child is scratching or picking at their impetigo blisters, ScratchSleeves are a great way to minimise the risk of scarring, read what parents have told us.
+If your child is scratching or picking at their impetigo blisters, ScratchSleeves are a great way to minimise the risk of scarring.

 The red mark that is left should also disappear by itself.
 The time it takes for the redness to disappear can vary between a few days and a few weeks.

 Most people are no longer contagious after 48 hours of treatment, however if the blisters continue to produce fluid it is a sign that they are still infectious.

 - Wash your thoroughly hands after applying any antibiotic creams (or use disposal gloves)

 - Encourage your child to avoid touching the sores

 - Ensure that your child washes their hands regularly

 - Do not share flannels, sheets or towels